 Dominick Pinto is a fourth-year M.F.A. candidate at Yale School of Drama, where he has served as the technical director for Fun Home and assistant technical director for Othello.
 At Yale Rep, he was an assistant technical director on Cadillac Crew and the production electrician on The Prisoner.
 His technical design credits include Small Town Story (South Orange Performing Arts Center); The Best Little Whorehouse in Texas (Memorial Auditorium), Pride and Prejudice (Alexander Kasser Theatre), The Persians and The Big Meal (L. Howard Fox Theatre).
 Dominick worked as a draftsperson at blackwalnut and Montclair State University and has worked at companies including American Theater Group, McCarter Theatre Company, and HERE!
 Arts Center.
 He holds a B.F.A. in theater production and design from Montclair State University.

-Kelsey Rainwater is an intimacy coach, fight director, and actress based out of the ancestral lands of the Munsee Lenape people.
-Kelsey’s most recent work was seen in Choir Boy at Yale Rep, the premiere of In the Southern Breeze at Rattlestick Playwrights Theater, David Geffen School of Drama’s She Kills Monsters, and Mason Gross School of the Arts’ Damocles and Smart People.
-Some of her other credits include In the Southern Breeze at Rattlestick, The Public Theater’s Measure for Measure and White Noise by Suzan-Lori Parks, directed by Oskar Eustis; the ripple, the wave that carried me home, A Raisin in the Sun (canceled due to COVID) and Edward Albee’s Who’s Afraid of Virginia Woolf?, Mojada: A Medea in Los Angeles at Yale Rep; Blues for An Alabama Sky with the Keen Company; and Bess Wohl’s film Baby Ruby.
-She is a Lecturer in Acting at David Geffen School of Drama, co-teaching stage combat and intimacy, and is Resident Fight and Intimacy Director for Yale Rep.
+Kelsey Rainwater is an intimacy coach, fight director, and actress based out of the ancestral lands of the Quinnipiac people.
+Kelsey’s most recent work was seen in the premiere of Sally and Tom at The Guthrie.
+Some of her other credits include In the Southern Breeze at Rattlestick, The Public Theater’s Measure for Measure and White Noise by Suzan-Lori Parks, directed by Oskar Eustis; the ripple, the wave that carried me home, A Raisin in the Sun (canceled due to COVID) and Edward Albee’s Who’s Afraid of Virginia Woolf?, Mojada: A Medea in Los Angeles at Yale Rep; Blues for An Alabama Sky with the Keen Company; and Bess Wohl’s film, Baby Ruby.
+She is a Lecturer in Acting at David Geffen School of Drama, co-teaching stage combat and intimacy, and is a Resident Fight and Intimacy Director for Yale Rep.

 Tara Rubin, C.S.A.